yuliapirozhkova/programming-for-linguists/README.md

 ## Data Structure
 1. [Stack](data_structures/stack/README.md) is one of the simplest, and most basic data structures in computer science.
+1. [Queue](data_structures/queue_/README.md) is one of the simplest, and most basic data structures in computer science too.

 ## P.S.
 1. [How to setup environment](./DEVELOPER.md)